Joseph-McClintock/Fighting-Game/README.md

 # Fighting-Game

-Very Pokemon type fighting game based in the console.
+Very basic Pokemon type fighting game based in the console.
 The user can add or remove fighters and moves in the fighterInfo.txt and movesInfo.txt.

 Urgent Things TODO:
 1. Develop basic enemy AI